-Complications of surgery may include damage to the nearby parathyroid glands (which help regulate blood calcium levels), excessive bleeding, or wound infections.
+In general, complications of thyroid surgery may include damage to the nearby parathyroid glands that help regulate blood calcium levels, excessive bleeding, or wound infections.
 If the nerves to the larynx are damaged during surgery, this may cause temporary or permanent hoarseness or a “breathy” voice.

-Patients who are treated with surgery for papillary, follicular, and medullary thyroid cancers require thyroid hormone therapy.
-In addition to replacing the hormone that is needed by the body, the thyroid hormone medication will slow down the growth of any remaining differentiated cancer cells, an important double purpose.
+Patients who are treated with surgery for papillary, follicular, and medullary thyroid cancer require thyroid hormone therapy.
+In addition to replacing the hormone that is needed by the body, the thyroid hormone medication will slow down the growth of any remaining differentiated cancer cells.

 Thyroid hormone replacement is levothyroxine (Levothroid, Levoxyl, Synthroid, Tirosint, Unithroid, and other brand names.)
 Levothyroxine typically comes as a pill that should be taken daily, at the same time each day, so that the body receives a consistent supply.
-Also, be sure to talk with your doctor about all other medications (including dietary supplements, such as iron or calcium) you are taking to avoid interactions with your thyroid hormone replacement.
+Also, be sure to talk with your doctor about all other medications you take, including dietary supplements such as iron or calcium, to avoid interactions with your thyroid hormone replacement.
 Read more about tips to take your medication correctly.

 Radioactive iodine (radioiodine) therapy

 The thyroid absorbs almost all iodine that enters a body.
-Therefore, a type of radiation therapy called radioactive iodine (also called I-131 or RAI) is given as a way to find and destroy thyroid cells not removed by surgery and those that have spread beyond the thyroid.
+Therefore, a type of radiation therapy called radioactive iodine (also called I-131 or RAI) can find and destroy thyroid cells not removed by surgery and those that have spread beyond the thyroid.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.

 In preparation for radioactive iodine treatment after surgery, patients are usually asked to follow a low-iodine diet for two to three weeks beforehand.
 In addition to the low-iodine diet, patients will be asked to either stop taking thyroid hormone replacement pills temporarily or receive injections of recombinant TSH (Thyrogen) while taking the hormone replacement.
 If the hormone therapy is stopped during the preparation period, the patient will likely experience side effects due to hypothyroidism (see above).

-Large or cumulative doses of radioactive iodine may cause infertility (inability to produce a child), especially in men.
+Large or cumulative doses of radioactive iodine may cause infertility, which is the inability to produce a child, especially in men.
 It is recommended that women avoid pregnancy for at least one year after radioactive iodine treatment.
-There is a risk of secondary cancers with the use of I-131 (see After Treatment).
+There is a risk of secondary cancer with the use of I-131 (see the section on Follow-up Care).
 Occasionally, patients may require repeated radioactive treatments over time.
 However, there is a maximum total dose of radioactive iodine allowed over time, and once reached, this may prevent further use of this treatment.

 External-beam radiation therapy

-For thyroid cancer, external-beam radiation therapy is used only in certain circumstances, typically when advanced thyroid cancer has not responded to radioactive iodine therapy (see above).
+For thyroid cancer, external-beam radiation therapy is used only in certain circumstances, typically when later-stage thyroid cancer has not responded to I-131 radioactive iodine therapy (see above).
 Radiation therapy is usually given after surgery, and treatment is concentrated on a specific area, only affecting cancer cells at that site.

 Chemotherapy and Targeted therapy

-For medullary thyroid cancer treatment, the U.S. Food and Drug Administration (FDA) has approved two targeted therapies.
+For papillary and follicular thyroid cancer, the U.S. Food and Drug Administration (FDA) has approved two targeted therapies: